Skip to main content

 2. Météo-France

 France’s approach to open data required a more significant internal transformation.
 Historically, Météo-France commercialized substantial portions of its high-resolution historical data.
-The shift toward compliance with the European Open Data Directive required a completely modernized infrastructure.
+Driven by national open-data policies and reinforced by the European Open Data Directive, Météo-France’s transition to public access involved updating its technical data delivery systems.

 3. Poland’s IMGW-PIB